git-manage/TrxGNNBert/README.md

 ```

 ## Tokenizer
 `tokenizer` is a small tokenizer with about 5,000 tokens

-`tokenizer_larger` is a large tokenzier with more than 1w tokens
+`tokenizer_larger` is a large tokenzier with about 1w tokens

-## Pre-Training 方式
+## Pre-Training ways
-   - 分别使用5000和1w大小的tokenizer
+   - using small tokenizer or large tokenizer
-   - 只mask edge
+   - only mask edge
-   - 只mask node
+   - only mask node
-   - mask node and edge
+   - mask both node and edge

 ## Run